vikingeducation/assignment_self_associations/README.md

 This is the self-reflective association.
 This is the self-reflective association.
 This is the self-reflective association.
 This is the self-reflective association...

--Competitors in a single-elimination tournament have matches against other competitors -They can face other competitors only once, but can face many other competitors -The winner defeats the loser, creating a victory
+-Competitors in a round robin tournament have matches against other competitors -They can face other competitors only once, but can face many other competitors -The winner defeats the loser, creating a victory
 -One competitor has many beaten competitors, and many who have been beaten by